MicrosoftDocs/azure-devops-docs/docs/boards/boards/expedite-work.md

 ## Set up swimlane rules

 Swimlane rules are similar to style rules, but instead they allow you to set up conditions on your Kanban board to automatically move work items into specific lanes.
 For example, you can set up a lane for each person on your team.
 When you assign the work item, it gets placed into that lane.

+Swimlane rules get executed in order, so once the rule is met, it executes and moves on to the next work item.
+For example, Lane 1 has a rule that says "where priority = 1" and Lane 2 has a rule that says "where priority = 2".
+If the work item is set to priority = 1, it gets moved into Lane 1.

 The following limits apply to swimlanes:
-- Up to 50 lanes on a board
 - Up to five rules per lane
 - Max of 25 rules total
+- Only `AND` rules are supported

 Complete the following steps to set up swimlane rules for your Kanban board.